Skip to main content

 Just give your analysis a name and hit Run Analysis.
 Your analysis should finish processing and be ready to launch within a few seconds.

-Tip: We usually name our analyses based on the context of the text fields we're analyzing!
+Tip: We usually name our analyses in a way that gives us clear context on the text fields we're analyzing!

 Analysis States